Siphalor/spiceoffabric/README.md

 One starts with a lower than regular amount of hearts and through eating diverse foods you unlock more hearts.

+Potato Mode is also avaliable: setting _only-last_ makes only recent food count.

 _This too, is highly configurable._

 ## Dependencies